mikelytaev/n-wise/0000-n-wise.md

     - Modify n-wise meta information;
     - Transfer its role to another user.

-  - There can only be one owner in n-wise at a time.
+  - There can be only one owner in n-wise at a time.

 - ##### Creator

-  - Creator of the n-wise and the committer of `genesisTx`.
+  - Creator of the n-wise and the author of `genesisTx`.
-  - The creator automatically becomes is the owner of n-wise after creation.
+  - The creator automatically becomes the owner of n-wise after creation.

 - ##### Inviter